khulnasoft/AiKit/docs/overview/contributing/open_tasks.rst

 4. Please refrain from using the checkboxes next to checklist items.

-Ivy Experimental API
+Aikit Experimental API
 --------------------

-The goal of this task is to add functions to the existing Ivy API which would help with the implementation for many of the functions in the frontend.
+The goal of this task is to add functions to the existing Aikit API which would help with the implementation for many of the functions in the frontend.

-Your task is to implement these functions in Ivy, along with their Implementation in the respective backends which are :code:`Jax`, :code:`PyTorch`, :code:`TensorFlow` :code:`NumPy` and :code:`Paddle`.
+Your task is to implement these functions in Aikit, along with their Implementation in the respective backends which are :code:`Jax`, :code:`PyTorch`, :code:`TensorFlow` :code:`NumPy` and :code:`Paddle`.
 You must also implement tests for these functions.

 There is only one central ToDo list `issue <https://github.com/khulnasoft/aikit/issues/3856>`_ for this task.